The 50 Best NBA Players Right Now (Updated)

 Last Ranking: 1

 The superlatives tossed around don’t do Nikola Jokic justice.
 He’s the most skilled big man of all time.
 The best playmaking big of all time.
 A walking triple-double.
 Etc. Etc. Like MJ and LeBron, he’s reached the point where MVP voters have gone numb to his greatness and look for reasons to bestow the honor upon others.
 The Joker is better than ever.
 Last season, he averaged a career high in points and assists en route to becoming the third NBA player to average a triple-double in a season.
 He’s now also a plus defender.
 With a retooled supporting cast in Denver, he remains the biggest obstacle in Oklahoma City’s path towards repeating as champion.
-After suffering a hyperextended knee in late December, Jokic is on track for an early February return.—Thomas Golianopoulos
+Jokic returned to the lineup in late January after missing 16 games due to a hyperextended knee.—Thomas Golianopoulos